 Sarah Silverman stars as Sarah Silverman, an unemployed single woman who still behaves like a child.
 Sarah depends in everything on her sister (played by her real sister Laura).
 Sarah is ...
 See full summary »

 The lives of seven incompetent Reno sheriff's deputies are detailed in this "Cops" style parody.
 Among the colorful characters are Lt.
 Jim Dangle, the short shorts-wearing, flamboyantly gay supervisor; Deputy James Garcia, who makes police brutality an art form; Deputy Trudy Wiegel, the manic depressive, socially awkward officer; Deputy Clementine Johnson, the skanky former magician's assistant; Deputy Travis Junior, the redneck who is never seen without his kevlar vest and sunglasses; Deputy S. Jones, the semi-competent ladies' man; and Deputy Raineesha Williams, the bootylicious black cop with an attitude.Written by

-Amy Brassette was a cast member in the original unaired pilot for Fox.
-When Comedy Central picked it up in 2003, Brassette was unable to reprise her role because she was appearing in the Fox series Cedric the Entertainer Presents (2002).
-She guest appeared in the ninth episode.
+Amy Brassette was a cast member in the original unaired pilot for FOX.
+When Comedy Central picked it up in 2003, Brassette was unable to reprise her role, because she was appearing in the FOX series Cedric the Entertainer Presents (2002).
+She guest appeared in season one, episode nine, "Garcia's Anniversary".
 See more »

 14 of 19 people found this review helpful.

 Was this review helpful to you?